SystemsApproach/sdn/access.rst

 operate a national backbone, and connected to the periphery of that backbone are hundreds or thousands of edge sites.
-These edge sites are commonly called *Central Offices* in the Telco world and *Head Ends* in the cable world, but despite their names implying “centralized” and “root of the hierarchy” these sites are at the very edge of the ISP’s network—the ISP-side of the last-mile that directly connects to customers.
+These edge sites are commonly called *Central Offices* in the Telco world and *Head Ends* in the cable world.
+Despite their names implying “centralized” and “root of the hierarchy”, these sites are at the very edge of the ISP’s network—the ISP-side of the last-mile that directly connects to customers.
 The PON and RAN-based access networks are anchored in these facilities.